MiniZinc/libminizinc/en/find_mus.rst

 ``--no-binarize``

-     By default will introduce extra binary structure to the hierarchy.
-This option disables this behaviour.
+     By default FindMUS  will introduce extra binary structure to the hierarchy.
+This option disables this behaviour (This is likely to be the default in future since QX performs a type of binarization).

 **Verbosity options**

 ``--verbose-{map,enum,subsolve} &lt;n&gt`` Set verbosity level for
-different components
+different components.
+Currently ``n`` can only take values 0, 1, and 2;

 ``--verbose`` Set verbosity level of all components to 1